david-hurley/avalanche-canada-data-analysis/README.md

 5. Install dependencies by executing `pip install -r requirements.txt` in a command prompt

 ## Scraping Avalanche Canada Data
+Scraping involves launching a web browser, in this case Firefox, extracting information from a desired page path, and saving data.
+The code in this scrapes and saves historical Avalanche Canada danger ratings for any forecast region and date range.
+Raw data is saved to `data/raw` and cleaned data is saved to `data/cleaned`.

 #### Test Scrape
+Prior to scraping data it's a good idea to test the scraping code as the Avalanche Canada page paths may have changed.
+Perform the following to test the scraping code:
+1. Open a command prompt and navigate to the root directory of the cloned repo (likely `avalanche-canada-data-analysis`)
+2. Execute `python -m unittest discover tests`
+3. If the code passes the tests an `OK` will be displayed (note, this may take 10-15 seconds)

 #### Scrape New Data